Information access and privacy2025-07-01T16:28:00+10:00

 Regardless of whether or not you use an alias, we will search our records and attempt to match and merge all records about you.

-If you have any questions about privacy and confidentiality within Metro North HHS facilities, talk to the privacy and confidentiality contact officer at your hospital.
+If you have any questions about privacy and confidentiality within Metro North Health facilities, talk to the privacy and confidentiality contact officer at the hospital you are attending.

 When can my information be disclosed?

-There may be occasions when we need to use or disclose some of your information, such as:
+There may be occasions when we need to use or disclose your personal information, such as where the following circumstances apply:

-• billing or recovering debt in relation to services received.
+• funding and private health insurance matters such as billing and recovering debt in relation to services received

 In some circumstances we are legally obliged to disclose information about you, such as: